RULE 21. WRITS

 (D) the reasons why a writ should issue.

-(B) Supporting papers must be contained in a separately bound appendix in the format specified in Rule 30(d) and Rule 32(b).
+(B) Supporting documents must be contained in a separately bound appendix in the format specified in Rule 25, Rule 30(d) and Rule 32(b).

 (b) Action; Response to Petition; Briefs.